tensorflow/tfx/docs/tutorials/tfx/airflow_workshop.md

 * Often key subsets of users or data are very important, and may be small
     * Performance in critical but unusual conditions
     * Performance for key audiences such as influencers
+* If you’re replacing a model that is currently in production, first make sure that the new one is better
+* Evaluator tells the Pusher component if the model is OK

 ### Components

 * [Evaluator](https://www.tensorflow.org/tfx/guide/evaluator)
-performs deep analysis of the training results.
+performs deep analysis of the training results, and ensures that the model is "good enough" to be pushed to production.

 ### In an editor: